Life Expectancy: 11-13 years

 LUA- Low Uric Acid - Dalmatians have normal levels of uric acid and they are not prone to forming the kidney and bladder stones and other problems that are caused by hyperuricosuria.
 LUA Dalmatians can eat a normal diet.

 HUA- High Uric Acid - These dogs are prone to forming kidney/bladder stones and they need a diet low in purines, lots of water and frequent potty breaks to prevent this problem.
 By following good instructions you can decrease the chances of this happening.
 Good information in the links below.
+We have multiple HUA Dalmatian and treat them all the same as our LUA's when it comes to feeding, care and vet treatment.
+We haven't had any issues with them nor our puppies.

 Both coats shed the same amount, however the long coat does require to be groomed a little more insuring that it does not matte around the areas of the tail, neck and legs.